 home, ask an expert to check your home.
 If you have a home with asbestos, don't disturb

 it or try to remove it yourself.
 Asbestos doesn't always have to be removed.
 If needed,

 hire a qualified asbestos expert to check and remove asbestos in your home.

 Screening is the process of looking for cancer in people who don’t have symptoms.

-Screening for mesothelioma in the general population isn’t recommended by any major
+Screening for mesothelioma in the general population isn’t advised by any major medical

-But if you’ve been exposed to large amounts of asbestos at work, talk to your healthcare
+Still, if you’ve been exposed to large amounts of asbestos at work, talk with your

-provider.
-Or he or she may raise the idea of screening with you.
-Some healthcare providers
+healthcare provider.
+Or they may raise the idea of screening with you.
+Some healthcare

-might suggest tests to look for early signs of this cancer.
-These include CT scans
+providers might suggest tests to look for early signs of this cancer.
+These might

-of the chest or certain blood tests.
-However, not all healthcare providers agree that
+include CT scans or X-rays of the chest or certain blood tests.
+But not all healthcare